Museum Boijmans Van Beuningen: Selected works

+Controversy

 Nazi looted art

 Dirk Hannema, the director of the Boijmans from 1921 to 1945, acquired for the museum artworks that had been looted from Jewish collectors who were deported and murdered in the Holocaust during the German occupation of the Netherlands.
-Some of the looted artworks have been restituted to the families of the victims.
-In 2018 an exhibition was created around the history of the Boijman and Nazi looted art.
-The issue of artworks looted from Jews in the museum collection remains contentious and unresolved.
+Some of the looted artworks have been restored to the families of the victims.
+In 2018 the Boijmans mounted an exhibition around its history during World War II and its possession of Nazi looted art.
+The issue of artworks in its collection looted from Jews remains contentious and unresolved.

+2025 Mark Rothko incident

+In April 2025, Mark Rothko's Grey, Orange on Maroon, No. 8 (1960) was damaged by a child who made "small scratches" on its surface; the painting sustained superficial but visible damage to the unvarnished paint layer in the lower section of the canvas.
+At the time of the incident, it was housed in the Depot, a storage facility that is open to the public and located next to the museum's main building.

 Activities

-The Education Department of the museum organizes children's activities, courses, lectures and tours.
+The Education Department of the museum organises children's activities, courses, lectures and tours.

 ARTtube

-ARTtube is a website with videos about art and design.
-ARTtube is produced by Museum Boijmans Van Beuningen, M HKA Antwerp, Gemeentemuseum Den Haag, Stedelijk Museum Amsterdam, De Pont, Centraal Museum Utrecht, Museum Jan Cunen and Centrum Beeldende Kunst Rotterdam.
+ARTtube was a website with videos about art and design.
+It ceased production in 2018.
+It was produced by Museum Boijmans Van Beuningen, M HKA Antwerp, Gemeentemuseum Den Haag, Stedelijk Museum Amsterdam, De Pont, Centraal Museum Utrecht, Museum Jan Cunen and Centrum Beeldende Kunst Rotterdam.